jfleissner/dbus-kaco_blueplanet/README.md

 This service is meant to be run on a raspberry Pi with Venus OS from Victron or a for example a Cerbo GX device.

 The Python script cyclically reads data from the Kaco blueplanet Inverter via Sunspec Modbus and publishes information on the dbus, using the services com.victronenergy.grid, com.victronenergy.pvinverter.pv0, com.victronenergy.temperature, com.victronenergy.digitalinput.
-This makes the Venus OS work as if you had a physical Victron Grid Meter installed and gives all information about PV Intervter load, temperature and if the inverter is in limit mode.
+This makes the Venus OS work as if you had a physical Victron Grid Meter installed and gives all information about PV inverter load, temperature and if the inverter is in limit mode.

 ![Dashboard shows Energy flow](images/dashboard.png?raw=true "Dashboard")
 ![Menu shows Entries of the Inverter](images/menu.png?raw=true "Menu")